hmcts/playwright-common/README.md

 - **Shared Page Objects & Components**: Page objects and components commonly used across multiple HMCTS teams or services.
 This excludes those created and used exclusively within a single team or service.
 - **Configuration**: Configuration for playwright: common config, project config & linting
 - **Utilities**: Commonly used logic for interacting with HMCTS pages, API's or playwright.
+- **Observability Foundations**: A shared Winston logger, redaction helpers, and an instrumented API client that produce ready-to-attach Playwright artefacts.

 ## Contributing